Quick reference for terms you’ll see in the docs and dashboard.Documentation Index

 FPS

 Frames per second.
-Streampixel reports both render FPS (in UE) and WebRTC FPS (received by the browser).
+Streampixel reports both render FPS (in UE) and stream FPS (received by the browser).
 Aim for ≥ 30 FPS for usable interaction; ≥ 60 for smooth.

 AFK timeout